Couapy/Hypex/docs/MODULES.md

 for lambda user.
 The client communicates with the server about the game and allow to play in multiplayer mode.

-### hypex.server
+### hypex.network

-The server side module create a game and handle players throught network.
+The network side module create a game and handle players throught network.